jennyzhang8800/edx-documentation/en_us/shared/developing_course/testing_courseware.rst

 would experience it.
 You can use this view to verify that content designed for learners in a specific enrollment track is displaying as intended.

-For details about enrollment track groups, and about creating and previewing enrollment track based content, see :ref:`About Enrollment Track Groups and Visibility` and :ref:`Enrollment Track Specific Courseware Overview`.
+For more information about enrollment track groups, and about creating and previewing enrollment track based content, see :ref:`About Enrollment Track Groups and Visibility` and :ref:`Enrollment Track Specific Courseware Overview`.